 Aircraft.
 Any machine that can derive support in the atmosphere from the reactions of the air other than the reactions of the air against the earth’s surface.

-C2 Link.† The data link between the remotely piloted aircraft and the remote pilot station for the purposes of managing the flight.
+*C2 Link.
+The data link between the remotely piloted aircraft and the remote pilot station for the purposes of managing the flight.

 Causes.
 Actions, omissions, events, conditions, or a combination thereof, which led to the accident or incident.
 The identification of causes does not imply the assignment of fault or the determination of administrative, civil or criminal liability.